fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

    [https://community.microstrategy.com/s/article/ka1440000009GrQAAU/KB17514-Using-the-Preserve-all-final-pass-result-elements-VLDB](https://community.microstrategy.com/s/article/ka1440000009GrQAAU/KB17514-Using-the-Preserve-all-final-pass-result-elements-VLDB)

 5. By default, MicroStrategy generate SQL query with date filter in a format like 'mm/dd/yyyy'.
 This format might be different from Kylin's date format, if so, query will error out.
-You may refer to this article to change the setting in MicroStrategy so that date format MicroStrategy generated will be consistent with KAP:
+You may refer to this article to change the setting in MicroStrategy so that date format MicroStrategy generated will be consistent with Kyligence Enterprise:

    https://kyligence.zendesk.com/hc/en-us/articles/115001690433-Modify-MicroStrategy-query-date-format-to-be-consitent-with-KAP